Click here for Orbichron

 Also note that BIKRON is still in business, not making binary clocks anymore, at the same phone number 1-614-261-0454, but with a different name (R & D Group) and still at 1208 E. Hudson St., Columbus, OH, 43211.
 On rare occasions you will catch them in the right mood and they will do a repair, but most of the time you are out of luck.

 We have on occasion helped repair these clocks, but it is expensive.
-It is a much better investment to purchase one of my Alien II binary clocks.
-It is a lot more fun, colorful, includes power backup and has an hourly chime.
+It is a much better investment to purchase one of the Big Binary clocks.
+It is a lot more fun and includes power backup.

 The Sondex by Kirsch Hamilton has similar circuitry to our AUDOCRON and we can frequently fix these also.
 Just give me a call.